The success of a fantastic fireworks shot is the location. You need to know where the fireworks will go off well before they do.

 Figure 2

 You can see the box that pops up when you click on the IPTC Stationary Pad here in Figure 2.
-There are more fields as you scroll down than you see here.
-PhotoMechanic will remember all that you typed as a default.
+As you scroll down, there are more fields than you see here.
+PhotoMechanic will remember all that you have typed as a default.
 You can also save these and then load them as needed.
-For example if you shoot for Associated Press you have to use certain fields and they will be different than if you shoot for the New York Times.
-You may also have your own personal style that you want to use.
-So, I have many different forms saved to help speed up filling this form out.
+For example, if you shoot for the Associated Press, you have to use specific fields, which will be different from the New York Times.
+You may also have your own style that you want to use.
+So, I have saved many different forms to help speed up the filling out of this form.

-Once I finish this I ingest.
+Once I finish this, I ingest.
 This will put the same IPTC on every image.
-This way when I want to modify the IPTC I only need to change a few things rather than put everything in the form from scratch.
+This way, when I want to modify the IPTC, I only need to change a few things rather than put everything in the form from scratch.

 Step Two—First Edit